RJ722/journal/entries/do-i-plan-too-much.md

 # Do I plan too much?

-For quite sometime, I've noticed that I am never out of ideas, but nearly everytime I fail to deliver a product based on that.
+For quite sometime, I've noticed that I am never out of ideas, but nearly everytime, I fail to deliver a product based on that.
 Why?
 Perhaps, because I sub-consiously keep reminding myself of the next thing I need to do, never actually concentrating enough on the task at hand.
 Yes, planning in advance can turn out to be productive, but far too much definitely hinders with your ability